GChristensen/posts/_posts/2019-10-14-eight-years-of-clojure-and-google-app-engine.md

 gcloud app deploy war/WEB-INF/appengine-web.xml --version=gae_app_version --project=your_gae_project_name
 ```

-If you are using `cron.yaml` or `queue.yaml` files which define cron jobs or queue properties,
+If you have `cron.yaml` or `queue.yaml` files which define cron jobs or queue properties,
-each of them should be deployed separately with the same command as above, but where
+each of them should be deployed separately by using the same command as above, but where
 `war/WEB-INF/appengine-web.xml` is substituted to the appropriate file path.

 ### The bitter part